Sir Dudley Forwood, 3rd Baronet: Equerry to the Duke of Windsor

-In 1934, while honorary attaché in Vienna, Forwood was asked to serve as the Prince Edward, the Prince of Wales' aide-de-camp during his skiing holiday with Wallis Simpson to the Grand Hotel, Kitzbühel, in Austria.
+In 1934, while honorary attaché in Vienna, Forwood was asked to serve as aide-de-camp to Prince Edward, the Prince of Wales, during his skiing holiday with Wallis Simpson at the Grand Hotel, Kitzbühel, in Austria.
 Immediately after the Abdication in 1936, the now Duke of Windsor went to stay at Schloss Enzesfeld in Austria, which was owned by Baron Eugène von Rothschild.
 The Duke summoned Forwood to Enzesfeld.
 The Duke's two equerries had left, Sir Piers Legh and the Hon.
 John Aird, who was recalled to Buckingham Palace by the King, and he asked Forwood to become his equerry.
 Forwood accepted, earning £400 a year, and dealt with the Duke's official correspondence and with the running of his household, as well as being responsible for arranging the Duke's marriage to Wallis Simpson at the Château de Candé in France in 1937.

 Forwood attended the couple on a trip to Venice where Mussolini planned an escort of gondolas to accompany the party to the Lido.
 Also that year, he went on the 1937 tour of Germany by the Duke and Duchess of Windsor and was present when the Duke and Duchess met Adolf Hitler at Obersalzberg, above Berchtesgaden.
 Upon the Windsors move to Paris in 1939, Forwood joined them at their new house at 24 Boulevard Suchet.
 While there, his duties included escorting the Duchess while she called on various English residents in Paris.
 Forwood left the Windsor's service in 1939 when he was summoned back to the Scots Guards.